President and Chief Executive Officer

 Stacey Halota joined Graham Holdings Company (then The Washington Post Company) in 2003.
-She leads the development and implementation of information security and privacy programs, including Sarbanes Oxley, privacy law, Payment Card Industry compliance and other data protection efforts.
-Halota has more than 20 years of experience in the information technology, security and privacy field.
-Before joining Graham Holdings, she served as the federal government and southeast region leader of Guardent
+She leads the development and implementation of information security and privacy programs, including Sarbanes Oxley, privacy law, Payment Card Industry compliance and other data protection efforts and has more than 25 years of experience in the information technology, security and privacy field.
+Before joining Graham Holdings, she served as the federal government and southeast region leader of Guardent (now

 Vice President–Corporate Audit Services

-Pinkie Dent Mayfield is vice president-corporate affairs and special assistant to the chairman of Graham Holdings Company.
-Previously, she has been assistant treasurer and vice president-corporate solutions.
-Mayfield joined Graham Holdings (then The Washington Post Company) in 1998 as the corporate cash manager.
-Prior to joining the Company, Mayfield was a vice president and trust officer at NationsBank (now Bank of America), where she worked in the Investment Services Division as part of the
+Pinkie Dent Mayfield is responsible for oversight of public relations, communications, corporate affairs and investor relations.
+She has held several leadership roles with the Company to include special assistant to the chairman, vice president-corporate solutions and assistant treasurer.
+Mayfield joined Graham Holdings Company (then The Washington Post Company) in 1998 as the corporate cash manager.
+Previously, Mayfield was a vice president and trust officer at NationsBank (now Bank of

 Vice President and Chief Accounting Officer

 Marcel A. Snyman, vice president and chief accounting officer, joined Graham Holdings Company (then The Washington Post Company) in July 2008 as director of accounting policy.
 Previously, he served as the controller and assistant controller.
 Snyman, a certified public accountant and chartered accountant, began his career with KPMG South Africa in 1997, before moving to the United States in 2003, where he worked for Deloitte & Touche LLP as a senior manager in McLean, VA before joining the